sashazabegalin/PYTHON/README.md

 # PYTHON
-A repository filled with all my work from COGS 18 at the University of California, San Diego.
+A repository filled with all my work from COGS 18 (Introduction to Python) at the University of California, San Diego.